 This proactive approach can help prevent accidents, injuries, and illnesses before they occur—thereby saving the company money in things like medical costs, insurance premiums, legal fees, and other related expenses.
 In addition, employers may see a decrease in the number of employee absences due to illness or injury.
 This can result in additional cost savings due to increased productivity.

-Occupational injuries, diseases and deaths has several high economic costs to employers, whereas the senior management has the final responsibility.
-Some costs, like the loss of skilled staff and absenteeism are obvious, there are various other negative effects that might not be so easy to estimate.
+Occupational injuries, diseases and deaths have several high economic costs to employers, whereas senior management has the final responsibility.
+While some costs, like the loss of skilled staff and absenteeism are obvious, there are various other negative effects that might not be so easy to estimate.
 One example of this is presenteeism, where employees go to work despite illness, increasing the likelihood of mistakes.

 More examples of direct, indirect and intangible costs dealing with occupational injuries, diseases and deaths include: